Micro Nav is pleased to announce the following new training courses:

 3D Airfield Modelling

 This course teaches the user how to generate high quality assets for use within the visual scene.
 The course covers the capture and stitching together of satellite imagery to produce a seamless, high resolution underlay.
 The course covers model asset creation including photography of buildings, sourcing textures online, image manipulation using the freeware application GIMP, night texture generation.
 The course provides training on use of the freeware Blender tool to create 3D models.
 The user is taught how to extrude a building from a plan, add a roof, doors and windows, use the photographic imagery to create texture maps, apply transparency to items and how to export the item for integration in the 3D scene.
-The course is run over three days.
+The course is run over four days.

 3D Aircraft Modelling

 This course teaches the user how to generate aircraft and vehicle assets for use within the simulator.
 The models that are produced will have fully working flaps, lights, undercarriage, propellers, rotors, engines and associated fire and smoke damage effects.
 The course provides training on use of the freeware Blender tool to create 3D aircraft/vehicle models.
 The naming conventions to ensure correct operation in the simulation are also covered along with the placement of pivot point for moving objects.
 The course also covers the generation of the texture maps required to generate an airline livery and exporting the model, importing it into aircraft editor and adding the aircraft to BEST for use in the simulator.
-The course is run over three days.
+The course is run over four days.

 In all cases, the following attendee requirements apply: